Skip to content

 Field Type Default Description

-name String.t() The name
+name String.t() The exported name.

 FileMetrics